PoxyDoxy/OSRSPicker/README.md

 2. Run "OSRSPicker".
 3. Click "Scan", or if you want to take your time, click "Slow Scan".

-The two files must be in the same directory, as OSRSPinger requires HTMLAgilityPack.dll to be able to read the online server list.

 ---
 ### Backstory
 At the time of writing this, the Australian OldSchool RuneScape Servers had not been released, and so the game had always felt a bit on the laggy side, but over the many years of playing the same, It has become a natural feeling.